tugberkgoc/foundation-notes/README.md

 1. Introduction to CSS3
     1. CSS Basics
     2. Classes and identifiers
-    3. Fine-Tuning Your CSS
+    3. Fine-tuning your CSS
-2. Using CSS for Page Layout
+2. Using CSS for page layout
-    1. CSS Box Model
+    1. CSS box model
-    2. Positioning Elements
+    2. Positioning elements
     3. Navigation

 ## 4 Introduction to JavaScript/NodeJS/ECMA6